 7. Avoid no-shows

 No-shows are a major irritant for hospitality venues no matter the time of year.

 During the busy holiday season, no-shows can be incredibly costly, as you reserve large tables for groups that never appear.
 A whopping 75% of surveyed restaurants require deposits in the festive season to avoid no-shows.
-If you have not taken this step in your venue, it might be time to seriously consider it.
+So, if you have not taken this step in your venue, it might be time to seriously consider it.

 You can also mitigate the impact of no-shows by improving your capacity to handle walk-ins.
 Once again, ResDiary can be a major help to your venue.
 W8List™ is an app that helps form an orderly queue of waiting diners, boosts seating efficiency and even allows you to prioritise VIPs.

 No clue where to start when it comes to offering gift cards in your venue?
-ResDiary can help out when it comes to creating, promoting, selling, redeeming and reporting on vouchers.
+ResDiary can help out when it comes to creating, promoting, selling, redeeming, and reporting on vouchers.
 It is the perfect way to incorporate this revenue-driving holiday promotion into your venue.

 9. Implement deals